 Let's see how to calculate order picking accuracy (OPA) with an example,

-Knowing the OPA allows businesses to identify error-prone processes and take corrective actions to improve picking accuracy.
+Knowing the order picking accuracy (OPA) allows businesses to identify error-prone processes and take corrective actions to improve picking accuracy.

-By improving OPA, businesses can avoid unnecessary errors.
+By improving order picking accuracy (OPA), businesses can avoid unnecessary errors.
 Mistakes while picking lead to incorrect deliveries of orders, create inefficiencies in warehouse operations and force businesses to bear additional expenses.

 Modern-day customers need their orders to be delivered accurately, and they have little or no tolerance for errors.
 Consistently delivering orders accurately will allow customers to blindly trust your brand, this leads to higher customer retention and improved NPS.

-There are various strategies to help improve your OPA, but it is essentially done in one of the two ways:
+There are various strategies to help improve your order picking accuracy (OPA), but it is essentially done in one of the two ways: